Sjord/Sjord.github.io/_posts/2017-04-12-drive-by-remote-code-execution-in-mamp.md

 ### CSRF

+The SQLiteManager running on localhost cannot be accessed directly by an attacker.
+However, the attacker can "forge" requests if he can run Javascript in the browser.
+If you visit the attacker's web site he can perform the requests from within the browser, on the same computer that MAMP is installed on.
+These requests *can* access the SQLiteManager running on localhost.
+This method of bouncing requests through the victims browser is called cross site request forgery, or CSRF.

-SQLiteManager does not have any CSRF protection, so the steps mentioned above can also be executed using CSRF.
+SQLiteManager does not have any CSRF protection, so the directory traversal mentioned above can also be executed using CSRF.
 We can issue POST requests using Javascript to create the database and add data to it, and then issue a request to the resulting file.
 This makes it possible to run code on a victim that has MAMP installed and enabled when the victim visits a malicious site.

 For example, the following Javascript issues a request that creates a database: